Baltimore: Crime

+In the six years between 2016 and 2022, Baltimore tallied 318, 342, 309, 348, 335, 338, and 335 homicides, respectively.
+In 2023, Baltimore saw a 20% drop in homicides to 263.
+In 2024, the city again saw a drop in homicides, to 200.

 Baltimore City Fire Department

-The city of Baltimore is protected by the over 1,800 professional firefighters of the Baltimore City Fire Department (BCFD), which was founded in December 1858 and began operating the following year.
+Baltimore is protected by the over 1,800 professional firefighters of the Baltimore City Fire Department (BCFD).
+It was founded in December 1858 and began operating the following year.
 Replacing several warring independent volunteer companies since the 1770s and the confusion resulting from a riot involving the "Know-Nothing" political party two years before, the establishment of a unified professional fire fighting force was a major advance in urban governance.
 The BCFD operates out of 37 fire stations located throughout the city and has a long history and sets of traditions in its various houses and divisions.

 State government

-Since the legislative redistricting in 2002, Baltimore has had six legislative districts located entirely within its boundaries, giving the city six seats in the 47-member Maryland Senate and 18 in the 141-member Maryland House of Delegates.
+Since the legislative redistricting in 2002, Baltimore has had six legislative districts located entirely within its boundaries, giving the city six seats in the 47-member Maryland Senate and 14 in the 141-member Maryland House of Delegates.
 During the previous 10-year period, Baltimore had four legislative districts within the city limits, but four others overlapped the Baltimore County line.
 As of October 2024, all of Baltimore's state senators and delegates were Democrats.

 State agencies

 Federal government

-Two of the state's eight congressional districts include portions of Baltimore: the 2nd, represented by Dutch Ruppersberger and the 7th, represented by Kweisi Mfume.
-Both are Democrats; a Republican has not represented a significant portion of Baltimore in Congress since John Boynton Philip Clayton Hill represented the 3rd District in 1927, and has not represented any of Baltimore since the Eastern Shore-based 1st District lost its share of Baltimore after the 2000 census; it was represented by Republican Wayne Gilchrest at the time.
+Baltimore is split between two of the state's eight congressional districts.
+Most of the city is included in the 7th district, represented by Kweisi Mfume.
+A sliver of northern Baltimore is located in the 2nd district, represented by Johnny Olszewski.
+Both are Democrats.
+A Republican has not represented a significant portion of Baltimore in Congress since John Boynton Philip Clayton Hill represented the 3rd District in 1927, and has not represented any of Baltimore since the Eastern Shore-based 1st District lost its share of Baltimore after the 2000 census.
+It was represented by Republican Wayne Gilchrest at the time.

-Maryland's senior United States senator, Ben Cardin, is from Baltimore.
-He is one of three people in the last four decades to have represented the 3rd District before being elected to the United States Senate.
+Maryland's former United States senator, Ben Cardin, is from Baltimore.
+He is one of three people in the last four decades to have represented the 3rd District, which for decades included much of inner Baltimore, before being elected to the United States Senate.
 Paul Sarbanes represented the 3rd from 1971 until 1977, when he was elected to the first of five terms in the Senate.
 Sarbanes was succeeded by Barbara Mikulski, who represented the 3rd from 1977 to 1987.
 Mikulski was succeeded by Cardin, who held the seat until handing it to John Sarbanes upon his election to the Senate in 2007.